skynet-core/vscode-omnisharp-alpine/README.md

 # vscode-omnisharp-alpine

-## Ready-To-Used VSCode devcontainer configuration for enabling OmniSharp features work in Alpine Container
+## Ready-To-Use VSCode devcontainer configuration for enabling OmniSharp features work in Alpine Container

 ## How to use